emmatysinger/GearNet-ProtGNN/README.md

 # GearNet-ProtGNN: Protein function prediction model from protein structure and biomedical knowledge

-This repository hosts the official implementation of ProtGNN, a model for predicting protein function.
+This repository hosts the official implementation of GearNet-ProtGNN, a model for predicting protein function.

 ### **Path**
 - Must change line 13 in `os.environ['WAND_EXECUTABLE']` to local path to python in `training_downstream.py`